 — Live Riga on Twitter —

-My 48 hours rediscovering Riga was made possible by Live Riga.
+My 48 hours of rediscovering Riga was made possible by Live Riga.

 As always, the experience, opinions, and good times are my own.